 - Mix all ingredients for the dressing except the olive oil.
 Drizzle in oil while constantly whisking until emulsified.

-- Drain and cut the potatoes to bite size pieces if necessary.
+- Drain the potatoes and cut them into bite size pieces if necessary.
 Add everything to a salad bowl and stir gently to combine.

 about 15 Kalamata olives